JuliaLang/www.julialang.org/community/stewards.md

 The Julia Stewards were originally chosen for their long term commitment and quality contributions to the Julia community.
 Stewards currently serve at will and do not have a pre-defined appointment term.
 If a steward decides to give up their role and move on, the other stewards may seek out an individual whom they know has been a long term contributor to the Julia community.
 This is a high trust role given the implications mentioned above, which is generally why there is a need for folks to be trusted in the community before they become a steward.

-In additional to the stewards seeking out folks to add to the committee, you can also nominate someone (including yourself) to join the committee, even if there is not a vacancy.
+In addition to the stewards seeking out folks to add to the committee, you can also nominate someone (including yourself) to join the committee, even if there is not a vacancy.
 Nominations are accepted on a rolling basis and will be reviewed if/when the current stewards determine they need to bring on additional support.
 Nominations are reviewed on the axis of long term commitment and contributions to the Julia community (which need not be technical in nature).

 The nomination form can be found here: